mozilla/ascendproject/participants/portland/candida/_posts/2014-10-13-stupid_questions.markdown

 I don't even know if this answer is right, but it changed my own approach to the question.
 Is HTML5 a language?
 A stack?
 Right now, I don't know, but I am looking forward to going down this rabbit hole when I finish this blog post.
 So I leave you with this:

-As a teacher who adores the [Socratic method] (http://en.wikipedia.org/wiki/Socratic_method), I value questions as part of the learning process.
+As a teacher who adores the [Socratic method](http://en.wikipedia.org/wiki/Socratic_method), I value questions as part of the learning process.
 Wikipedia says that the Socratic method “is a form of inquiry and discussion between individuals, based on asking and answering questions to stimulate critical thinking and to illuminate ideas.”

-My inspiration for applying user experience principles to open source development has a lot to do with my passion for questions and their power to move things forward and solving problems that pervade the technology community.
-A safe environment for questions is not only more pleasant, but it is more responsible and productive to move conversations forward.
+My inspiration for applying user experience principles to open source development has a lot to do with my passion for questions and their power to solve problems that pervade the technology community.
+A safe environment for questions is not only more pleasant, but it is a more responsible approach to work.

 [null](/participants/portland/candida/images/html5_technologies.png)be_constructive

 We all want to get things done.
 What does it mean that the quest for answers might continue from here?
+It is heartening to see that members of StackOverflow asserted more useful ideas into the conversation.
+Perhaps we should start with Jayden Lawson's words:

+"Be constructive, please."

+Such nice manners.